musa-509-fall-2021/assignment-01-intro-to-geographic-queries/README.md

 Load all three datasets into your CARTO account.

+Fork this repository and fill in each of the SQL files corresponding to the questions below.
+Submit a pull request back to the original repository with your answers.

 1. [How many bike trips in Q2 2019?](query01.sql)

     This file is filled out for you, as an example.